Janet S. Kim

 Director of Wind Bands, Coordinator of Woodwinds, Coordinator of Instrumental Ensembles, Assistant Professor of Music

-Dr. Janet 성은(Song-eun, or Song, for short) Kim (any pronouns) is the Director of Wind Bands, Coordinator of Woodwinds and Instrumental Ensembles, and Assistant Professor of Music at the University of Connecticut.
-In this role, they conduct the UConn Wind Ensemble in addition to teaching basic conducting, advanced instrumental conducting, instrumental pedagogy and wind literature classes.
-They also oversee graduate wind conducting studies.
+Dr. Janet 성은 Kim (any pronouns) is the Director of Wind Bands and Coordinator of Large Instrumental Ensembles at the University of Connecticut.
+In this role, they conduct the UConn Symphonic Wind Ensemble and teach courses in Woodwind Techniques, advanced instrumental conducting, instrumental pedagogy, and wind literature.
+Additionally, they oversee graduate studies in wind conducting.

 Contact Information